 Most MDM systems can alert admins if a user attempts to jailbreak/root a smartphone or tablet.
 A rooted or jailbroken mobile device enables a user to perform functions -- admin access, downloading and installing apps from outside the app store, malware, among others -- that are not intended by the manufacturer or approved by IT and the organization.

-Sure, these aren't all necessarily that bad, but jailbreaking opens up risks to the corporate network that are best avoided by negating the ability for users to root their smartphones and tablets in the first place.
+Sure, these aren't all necessarily that bad, but jailbreaking opens up risks to the corporate network that are best avoided by negating the ability for users to root their smartphones and tablets in the place.

 PIN and passcode enforcement

-The first line of defense that every mobile device requires is password protection.
+The line of defense that every mobile device requires is password protection.
 Having MDM push down a policy to enforce a PIN or passcode to smartphones and tablets -- with a timeout period -- is an easy way to secure systems from unintended access by intruders that may have stolen or found a device.

 Although seemingly very simple and not very significant, enforcing password security through MDM should be mandatory.